 Applicants will be asked to provide the following materials in the SlideRoom portfolio:

 Prescreen Recorded Audition

-Applicants to programs in Vocal Arts must submit a video recording to be prescreened by the faculty.
+Applicants to programs in Vocal Arts must submit video recordings to be prescreened by the faculty.
 Only video recordings are acceptable.
 The results of this prescreen will determine whether an applicant will be invited to perform a live audition.

 Undergraduate applicants must submit two selections of contrasting styles, from the standard classical solo vocal repertoire.
 It is recommended that one of the selections be in English and the other in a foreign language.
-All selections must be memorized and piano accompaniment is required for all voice auditions.
+For all live in-person or online auditions, all selections must be memorized and accompanied live, in real time by a pianist.

 Introductory Video for All Undergraduate Applicants

 All applicants to undergraduate Thornton programs are required to submit a single-take, unedited, and preferably unscripted 1-2 minute video that offers a brief personal introduction and answers the following question: How do you envision using your USC Thornton education to become a force for positive change in the evolution of the music profession and music as an art form?